 - Exmouth Town and Tourist Information Centre supports our presence in the town

 - Exmouth in Bloom has benefitted from Tesco Bags for Life scheme, which funds projects in the local community.
-We are very grateful for this donation which funded a Water Stand Pipe for our sole use in the town.
+We are grateful for this donation which funded a Water Stand Pipe for our sole use in the town.

-- Marks and Spencer Foodhall and Brixington Co-op has been supportive and appreciative of the EiB floral displays near their buildings.
+- Marks and Spencer Foodhall and Brixington Co-op have been supportive in kind and appreciative of the EiB floral displays near their businesses.

 How funds are used:

 - Purchasing plants: Winter and Summer bedding for colour.
 Perennials for long-term sustainable planting and for structure.

-- Buying products to support the plants: compost, slow release fertilizer, water retaining gel.
+- Buying products to support the plants: e.g. compost, slow release fertilizer, water retaining gel.

 - Watering: labour costs and water costs.

 - Maintenance of equipment for watering: batteries, charger, pump, barrels and hose reels.

-- One-off costs: eg. standpipe installation, gazebo, safety signs, storage shed, Pull-along utility trolley, display boards.
+- One-off costs: eg. standpipe installation, gazebo, safety signs, storage sheds, Pull-along utility trolley, display boards.

-- Catering and associated expenses for Judging Day and the Garden Competition Presentation Evening.
+- Catering and associated expenses for Judging Day and the annual Awards/Celebration Evening.

 - Variable costs: High visibility jackets and our signature blue tee shirts which are supplied to volunteers to identify us as a group, also paint, renovating materials, Website consultancy costs, advertising and signage.